NoFishLikeIan/read-this/README.md

 ### Books

 - [ ] _The art of prolog_ - Programming in prolog, _Why not learning the best logical programming language there is?
-Aid this with [learn prolog now excercises](https://github.com/mrkkrp/lpnes)_
+Aid this with [learn prolog now exercises](https://github.com/mrkkrp/lpnes)_

 - [ ] _An introduction to manifolds_ - _Great book on manifolds math, with a focus on Riemann structures and Machine Learning applications_

-- [ ] _Purely functional data structures_ - _Following the magic of the lecture slides aforementioned, it is time to figure out how the fuck can you encode data structures with fuctions!
+- [ ] _Purely functional data structures_ - _Following the magic of the lecture slides aforementioned, it is time to figure out how the fuck can you encode data structures with functions!
 Did the closure..._

 - [ ] [_The imposter's handbook_](https://www.goodreads.com/book/show/31572054-the-imposter-s-handbook) - _A primer for self-taught programmers_